rdturnermtl/bbo_challenge_starter_kit/README.md

 This repo contains the starter kit for the [black box optimization challenge](https://bbochallenge.com/) at [NeurIPS 2020](https://neurips.cc/Conferences/2020/CompetitionTrack).
 Upload submissions [here](https://bbochallenge.com/my-submissions).

-The submission site will open July 1, 2020.
+The submission site is open July 1, 2020 - October 15, 2020.
 We will be open early for practice submissions in the beta-testing phase, but the leader board will be reset on July 1.

-The challenge will give the participants 3 months to iterate on their algorithms.
-We will use a benchmark system built on top of the AutoML challenge workflow and the [Bayesmark package](https://github.com/uber/bayesmark), which evaluates black-box optimization algorithms on real-world objective functions
+The benchmark site is powered by [Valohai](https://valohai.com/) and runs the [Bayesmark package](https://github.com/uber/bayesmark), which evaluates black-box optimization algorithms on real-world objective functions.
 For example, it will include tuning (validation set) performance of standard machine learning models on real data sets.
-This competition has widespread impact as black-box optimization (e.g., Bayesian optimization) is relevant for hyper-parameter tuning in almost every machine learning project (especially deep learning), as well as many applications outside of machine learning.
+Currently, all of the problems are based on ML hyper-parameter tuning tasks.
+There are example problems in the starter kit that can be run locally, but the leader board problems secret.

-The leader board will be determined using the optimization performance on held-out (hidden) objective functions, where the optimizer must run without human intervention.
+The leader board is determined using the optimization performance on held-out (hidden) objective functions, where the optimizer must run without human intervention.
-Baselines will be set using the default settings of six open source black-box optimization packages and random search.

 Look in `example_submissions` to see examples of submissions.
 The examples currently contain the sub-directories: